 It is not necessary to replace platinum-tipped spark plugs as frequently as conventional type spark plugs because they last much longer.
-Follow the maintenance schedule, but do not reuse the spark plugs by cleaning or regapping.
+Follow the maintenance log shown in the "NISSAN Service and Maintenance Guide".
+Do not service platinum-tipped spark plugs by cleaning or regapping.